Mexxy-lab/CICD-project-javaapp/README.md

-## CI/CD set up for a java application - vprofile.
+## CI set up for a java application project - vprofile.

-- This project demostrates how to set up Nexus repository using VMs or an EC2 instance for a Java application project
+- This project demostrates how to set up Nexus repository using VMs or an EC2 instance for a Java application project continous integration.
+- The artifacts are built and deployed to the Nexus prod, qa repository after undergoing Unit/Intergration & Sonarqube quality gate checks.

 ## Project Infrasturcture